jimbrake/20-dollar-FPGA-kit/README.md

 Much of which can be done via PC simulator

 Preliminary photo of complete kit using onhand DIP switch & onhand FPGA board
-Tang nano 9K boards on order, pins need to be soldered
+Tang nano 9K board on order, pins need to be soldered